 It may sound discouraging but – you are definitely going to fall.
-There is no skateboarder who has never been fallen.
+There is no skateboarder who has never fallen.
 It is a part of skating and it’s better to learn how to fall safely if you are planning to skate for life.
 As we mentioned above, always use protective gear.
 Try falling on grass as a newbie, roll out or slide on your wrists and knees if you are using pads.

 Read a guide on how to teach a kid to skateboard.

 Skate with Experienced Skaters

 Skateboarding becomes easier if you have experienced skaters around.
 You can ask for advice such as foot placement, upper body position and posture, etc. A newbie also learns from watching skaters how they perform.
 However, do not try ollies or slide down the stairs after watching them – until you are ready.